 The Galapagos islands are one of the best places in the world for wildlife experiences.
 Teeming with wild animals and nature reserves, visiting the unspoiled Galapagos islands has always been a dream of mine.
 Strange creatures roam freely on these islands, boundless and free.
 The number of visitors to the islands is limited per year, protecting the islands from destruction and touristy development.

-Where did the animals come from?
+Where did the wildlife on the Galapagos Islands come from?

 The Galapagos Islands are a group of islands formed millions of years ago from volcanoes, and have been separated from the mainland since then.
 Through the years, wildlife slowly arrived by air and by sea.
 The islands are completely isolated, miles away from the nearest mainland.
 Creatures arriving here adapted to the conditions of the tiny islands, and evolved into endemic species i.e. the only place in the world where you can find them.

-These Galapagos Sea lions (picture below) are one of its kinds, and can only be found here.
+These Galapagos Sea lions (pictured below) are one of its kinds, and can only be found here.
 Smaller than the normal sea lions, they love lounging on the beaches and piers of the islands.
 It was amazing to see them everywhere we went!

 Santa Cruz Island